ecg-icas/icas/src/source/ads.rst

  * - `cost`
    - Optional
    - Cost of shipping.
 Only valid when type is *SHIP*.
-Must greater than or equal to 0.
+Must be greater than or equal to 0.

  * - `time`
    - Optional
    - Cost of shipping.
 Only valid when type is *SHIP*.
-Must greater than or equal to 0.
+Must be greater than or equal to 0.

  * - `pickupLocation`
    - Mandatory when type is *PICKUP*